Origins of the Qin

 However, the way early literature very often pairs the qin and the se suggests that "qinse" was quite often used simply as a figurative expression.
 This might be true for any of the qin references in the Book of Songs, said to contain some of China's oldest writing.
 Its lyrics, which almost always refer to qin and se together, are the source of the phrase, "The qin and se resonate together".
 This then became a popular expression for "marital harmony".28

 The earliest stringed instruments so far found in China are several qin-styles and se-styles found in late Zhou dynasty tombs in southern China, as in the illustration above.
-However, these are quite different from the modern qin, examples of which date only from about the 7th century CE.29 One such instrument is the qin from the Shoso-In in Nara, shown below; another, shown at right, was originally kept at the 法隆寺 Horyuji Temple also in Nara, then was apparently donated to the Imperial Household in Tokyo in 1878; it is now at the National Museum in Tokyo.30 Numerous other qins still in existence have also been dated from the Tang dynasty.
+However, these are quite different from the classical qin, examples of which date only from about the 7th century CE.29 One such instrument is the qin from the Shoso-In in Nara, shown below; another, shown at right, was originally kept at the 法隆寺 Horyuji Temple also in Nara, then was apparently donated to the Imperial Household in Tokyo in 1878; it is now at the National Museum in Tokyo.30 Numerous other qins still in existence have also been dated from the Tang dynasty.
 The sophistication of their construction suggests instruments in this style had a long history even then.
 This is also supported by the existence of seventh century tablature for the melody Jieshidiao You Lan, showing it to be a long and complex melody specifically designed for this instrument.
 However, it is still not yet possible to say just how long there has been an instrument in this form.

-The earliest detailed desciption strongly suggestive of a qin in its modern form seems to be the one in Rhapsody on the Qin (Qin Fu) by Xi Kang (223 - 262).
+The earliest detailed desciption strongly suggestive of a qin in its classical form seems to be the one in the aforementioned Rhapsody on the Qin (Qin Fu) by Xi Kang (223 - 262).
 Its descriptions of the physical details of a qin suggest not only that its form in the 3rd century CE was already rather similar to that of qins surviving from the Tang dynasty and later, but also that it had had this shape for some time already.

-However, the descriptions of qin in still earlier writings are much less detailed, making it impossible to say for certain just when the qin achieved its modern shape.
-Surviving instruments from the Han dynasty and earlier have somewhat different shapes (see at top).
+However, the descriptions of qin in still earlier writings are much less detailed, making it impossible to say for certain just when the qin achieved its classical shape.
+As already noted, surviving instruments from the Han dynasty and earlier have somewhat different shapes (see at top).
 The earliest written records often depict the qin played in distinctly non-scholarly or non-contemplative settings (see, for example, the story of Zhang Ge and Fu Li).
 Such evidence, combined with the fact that these records generally do not mention the qin by itself, only qin se together, as though this was a generic term, leaves many questions.
 It thus remains uncertain what exactly the shape was of the instrument said to have been played by, for example, Confucius and his contemporaries.

 However, this theory contradicts the most common legends,34 which generally (but not always35) say that the qin began with five strings then increased in number to seven.
 In addition, the instruments surviving from Warring States tombs are all from places in the south.
 The earth in the north, where the five-string qin is said to have had its origins, was apparently harsher on wooden objects left in the ground.36

 So another possible theory goes as follows.
 During the Shang and Zhou dynasties China had a variety of zithers, most without specific names, or with names that have not survived.
 (There could also have been similar variety later.37) These can be divided into two styles: those without movable bridges were called "qin", but this should more precisely be understood as "qin-style"; those with movable bridges were called "se", but this should more precisely be understood as "se-style".
-Amongst the qin-styles was a five-string zither played in the north, no examples of which have survived.
+Amongst the qin-styles was a five-string zither played in the north, no examples of which have survivle ed.
 The seven-string descendant of this instrument gained status through accounts in the early classics, thereby becoming the true ancestor of our qin.
 Meanwhile, the qin-styles that have been found in the south were perhaps evolving in the direction of this northern instrument, perhaps because of its status, but they could also have been relatively new instruments, with influences from elsewhere (see further comment).
 In any case, eventually these southern instruments went out of use.

 The Way of the Qin

 The Rhapsody on the Qin by Xi Kang (223 - 262) marks a defining point in the development of both the physical qin and the attitudes towards it.
-Although the earliest surviving qins in modern form date only from the 7th century, the description by Xi Kang shows that in the third century it had already arrived at its modern form.
+Although the earliest surviving qins in classical form date only from the 7th century, the description by Xi Kang shows that in the third century it had already arrived at its classical form.
 And although there are passages in earlier writings that reveal aspects of the philosophical ideas that came to be connected to the qin, this is the first full statement of it.
 Clearly Xi Kang is not describing a new object or proclaiming a new philosophy.
-But just how old the physical qin and the Way of the Qin were at that time is a question that has no firm answers.
+But just how old the physical qin and the Way of the Qin were at that time is a question that has no firm answers.39

 Footnotes (Shorthand references are explained on a separate page)